-Indicators s: Health Care
+Indicators: Hea alth Care

-1. Is access to emergency healthcare for as า?
+1. Is access to emergency healthcare for asylum se า?

-⊠ Yes ☐ No
+☐ No

-Do asylum seekers have adequate access s to health care in practice?
+2. Do asylum seekers have adequate access to he ealth care in practice?

 ☐ Yes ☐ No

-3. Is specialised treatment for victims of tortu ure or traumatised asylum see kers available in
+3. Is specialised treatment for victims of torture or t traumatised asylum see ekers available in

 practice? ☐ Yes ☐ No

-4. If material conditions are reduced or without drawn, are asylum seekers still given access to health
+4. If material conditions are reduced or withdrawn, are asylum seekers sti Il given access to health

-care? ☐ Yes □ No
+care? ☐ Yes □ No /

 The initial medical examination of asylum seekers after their initial admission to a reception centre (EAST or VQ) is usually conducted within 24 hours.
 A general examination is conducted through a physical examination including vital signs, skin lesion, injuries, including Tuberculosis (TBC) X-ray and questions on their state of health by means of a standardised medical history.
-If, within the scope of the medical examination, circumstances indicate that further investigations are required, asylum seekers are transferred to specialist doctors or a hospital.
-389
+If, within the scope of the medical examination, circumstances indicate that further investigations are required, asylum seekers are transferred to specialist doctors or a hospital.425

 Every asylum seeker who receives Basic Care has health insurance.
 Treatment that is not covered by health insurance may be paid, upon request, by the federal provinces' departments for Basic Care or the Ministry of Interior.
-If Basic Care is withdrawn, asylum seekers are still entitled to emergency care and essential treatment.390
+If Basic Care is withdrawn, asylum seekers are still entitled to emergency care and essential treatment.426

 In practice, this provision is not always easy to apply, however.
-If an asylum seeker has lost basic care due to violent behaviour or absence from the EAST for more than two days, he or he will not receive medical assistance, because it is assumed that they have had the opportunity to visit the medical station in the EAST.
+If an asylum seeker has lost basic care due to violent behaviour or absence from the EAST for more than three days, he or he will not receive medical assistance, because it is assumed that they have had the opportunity to visit the medical station in the EAST.
 However, as those asylum seekers are no longer registered in the EAST, they will not be allowed to enter and receive medical treatment there.
 Without health insurance or access to the medical station of the EAST, asylum seekers may face severe difficulties in receiving necessary medical treatment.
-Some of them come to the NGO-run health project AMBER MED with doctors providing treatment on a voluntary basis.391
+Some of them come to the NGO-run health project AMBER MED with doctors providing treatment on a voluntary basis.427